-On October 21, 2004, the Board of Directors of Ormat Technologies, Inc. (the "Corporation") adopted this Code of Ethics Applicable to Senior Executives as contemplated by the Sarbanes-Oxley Act of 2002.
+On October 21, 2004, the Board of Directors of Ormat Technologies, Inc. (the "Corporation") adopted this Code of Ethics Applicable to Senior Executives as contemplated by the Sarbanes- Oxley Act of 2002.
 It is critical to the success of the Corporation and in the best interests of its stockholders that its employees conduct themselves honestly and ethically.
-In particular, each senior executive of the Corporation, including the Chairman, the Chief Executive Officer, the Chief Financial Officer, the Controller, the Corporation's Secretary and the Chief Operating Officer ("Senior Executives"), are required to observe the highest standards of ethical business conduct, including strict adherence to this Code of Ethics Applicable to Senior Executives (this "Code") and the Corporation's Code of Business Conduct and Ethics applicable to all employees, which this Code supplements.
+In particular, each of the Corporation's principal executive officers, principal financial officers, principal accounting officer and controller, and all persons performing similar functions, as set forth in the Corporation's proxy statement ("Senior Executives"), are required to observe the highest standards of ethical business conduct, including strict adherence to this Code of Ethics Applicable to Senior Executives (this "Code") and the Corporation's Code of Business Conduct and Ethics applicable to all employees, which this Code supplements.
 Accordingly, each Senior Executive must comply with the letter and spirit of the following: